SureDeveloping/Boardgame-Bar-Bonn/README.md

 -   I got the idea for my contact from the sign up form of the Love Running project.
 -   I used this code frome https://www.ithelps-digital.com to make the map responsive.
 -   I used code to move the skip point of my contact link. https://www.seo-kueche.de/blog/html-anker-als-sprungmarken-setzen/
+-   The hint and the code with the container came from my mentor Spencer Barriball, to make the look of the     website nicer for big screens.

 ### Content on the website
 The content of this project was written by Stephan Sure.
 The text was shortened and summarized with the help of ChatGPT3.5 because it was too long at the beginning.
 All content is imaginary and fictional.